savonet/book/streaming.md

 the frame, the stored one will be reused, thus avoiding to compute twice the same frame.

+TODO: explain that there are boundary conditions: a source can be fetched twice with different track boundaries

 TODO: source functions take an `id` parameter which is mostly useful for the logs and the telnet